-Filing the will with the probate court starts this process.
+If a will has been filed, this confirms that the probate process has Begun.
 Without filing, the estate remains in limbo.
 Knowing the status of the will helps move the estate toward resolution.
+Probate is the legal process where a court:

 If you believe a will names you, you must find out if the court has filed it to protect your inheritance.
 Filing the will makes it public record, giving you the right to: